 Why we need to reduce waste

-In our blog post 'Recycling: Dishing the Dirt on Waste', (from June 2020) https://www.luxecycled.com/post/recycling-some-facts-and-figures we describe in detail the reasons why recycling is so important for our future and that of the planet.
-We also discuss the issue further in our posts during plastic-free July, on the global impact of
+In the blog post 'Recycling: Dishing the Dirt on Waste', (from June 2020) https://www.luxecycled.com/post/recycling-some-facts-and-figures we detail the reasons why recycling is so important for our future and that of the planet.
+We also discuss the issue further in our posts during plastic-free July, on the global impact of plastic waste:

 https://www.luxecycled.com/post/plastic-free-july-a-global-challenge and some simple ways to cut down on single use plastic in our day to day lives: https://www.luxecycled.com/post/plastic-free-july-helpful-tips

 'No-one can do everything, everyone can do something, together we can do anything.'

 There's never been more need to take care of our environment and reduce what we use and how we dispose of it, but equally, never has there been such a wealth of information and range of great innovative products to help us do so.
 By taking small steps, we can all make a difference together.